avcoder/unit05-lesson01/slides.md

 transition: slide-left
 ---

+# Exercise: Memory Management
+RAM is your canvas; You are the artist; Your brush has the ability to create containers for data

+---
+transition: slide-left
+---

 # Data Structures Overview

 - Data structures are organized ways of storing, managing, and accessing data in a computer so it can be used efficiently.
 They define the layout and behavior of data in memory and provide methods to add, remove, search, or modify data